loicdescotte/loicdescotte.github.io/_posts/2017-01-28-javascript-for-scala-developers.md

 console.log(add(1, 2)); //3
 ```

-With typescript you can declare that a function needs an object with a specific method (or several methods), using an interface :
+With typescript you can declare that a function need an object with a specific method (or several methods), using an interface :

 ```javascript